rsrulloda/CS-230-Group-5/README.md

 A. Company Name: HoloInteract

 B. Long-Term Vision Statements: <br />
-Goals: <br />
-To create interactable holograms that are affordable for the world to use.
+Goals: To create interactable holograms that are affordable for the world to use.

 Where did the idea come from: <br />
 Museum in Franklin, Philadelphia, an exhibit about interactable holograms.